Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     * `--jobs path/to/jobs.yaml` is required for job-related actions.
     * `--fs path/to/fs.yaml` is required for fs-related actions and some pool actions.
+    * `--monitor path/to/monitor.yaml` is required for resource monitoring actions.
 * `--subscription-id` is the Azure Subscription Id associated with the Batch account or Remote file system resources.
 This is only required for creating pools with a virtual network specification or with `fs` commands.